 Studies have shown that being in nature calms the part of your brain linked to mental illness and reduces negative thought patterns.
 Hiking in nature serves as a powerful tool against negative thought patterns.
 A 2015 Stanford University study found that the individuals who walked in natural settings for 90 minutes exhibited reduced rumination compared to those who walked in urban environments.

 This study suggests that immersing oneself in nature can lead to a more positive mental state and decreased focus on negative aspects.
-Many hikers describe the moments of hiking in nature as meditative, where one can introspect, evaluate, and find clarity on personal matters.
+Many hikers describe the moments of hiking as meditative, where one can introspect, evaluate, and find clarity on personal matters.

 An Antidote to Stress and Anxiety